Joecstarr/thesis/sections/preliminaries/foundations_of_tangles.md

 #### Moveable Boundary Points

 Our first case for handling the boundary of a tangle is allowing the boundary points to move freely on the Conway sphere.
-In this case, a generic tangle, is equivalent to each of its rotations and flips (@subsubsec-tangle_flips).
+In this case, a generic tangle is equivalent to each of its rotations and flips (@subsubsec-tangle_flips).
 In addition to the rotation and flip equivalence, a moveable boundary allows us to unwind the outermost integral components of a tangle (@fig-tangl_eq-unwinding).